 Voting - When can people vote?

 You should be aware from the outset that standing for one of these elected positions should not be undertaken lightly.
 The role will look great on your CV, and yes you will develop and experience many new skills and attributes whist having some fun, but the roles do come with a great deal of responsibility and commitment.
-You will be entrusted with representing the views of all students at the University of Winchester; in the case of the full time Officer Trustees, you will also, alongside the other trustees, be legally responsible for the whole Union.
+You will be entrusted with representing the views of all 8,000+ students at the University of Winchester.
+In the case of full time Sabbatical Officers, you will also become an Officer Trustee, meaning that alongside the other Trustees, you will be legally responsible for the whole Union.
 You certainly should not let this put you off – just be aware of, and relish, the challenge!

-There is of course lots of information online about what the Union & its officers currently do, and lots of other information which may be of use in your campaign if you decide to run.
+There is of course lots of information online about what the Union and its Executive Officers currently do, and lots of other information which may be of use in your campaign if you decide to run.
 Additionally, you're more than welcome to speak to current officers and/or members of staff to find out more about what each role entails and what scope there is for developing Winchester Student Union.

 The roles that are being elected are defined in our Paper – Executive Officers: Role and Responsibilities

-Please note that under our elections regulations you are not able to promote or campaign for votes until after nomination close and the campaign period begins (for the Spring elections 2019 campaigning is allowed from 9am Monday 25th February).
+Please note that under our elections regulations you are not able to promote or campaign for votes until the campaign period begins (for the Spring Elections 2021, campaigning is allowed from 9am on Friday 19th February).

-When completing the online nomination you will need to write an election statement & a manifesto; the statement is a maximum of 25 words and should represent your core values i.e..
+When completing the online nomination you will need to write an election statement and a manifesto.

 "A vote for Jane Doe is a vote for a calm, confident and considered candidate who will give a voice to your views" – 23 words.